OXID-eSales/github-actions/docs/actions/prepare_shop.md

 # prepare_shop

 This action checks out the SDK.
 It then creates a composer.json based on a template or contained in a given repository.
 In a pull request event, the base ref is checked out and the given PR is merged into it.

-The action uses the Makefile fo the SDK to start the containers and composer to install the packages.
+The action uses the Makefile for the SDK to start the containers and composer to install the packages.

 ## Inputs

 **container_name:** *not required*, *default:* php
 Name of the container to run the test in.

 **container_options:** *not required*, *default:* ''
 Additional options to pass into the container.

 **container_method:** *not required*, *default*: 'exec'
 Whether we use exec to run the command in the existing php container or run to spin up a new one.

 **git_sdk_repository:** *not required*, *default:* 'OXID-eSales/docker-eshop-sdk'
 URL for the docker-eshop sdk repository to clone.